What is Leadership Coaching?Article posted on

-The coaching process is based on the preconditions of human development and self-development: intrinsically, every person is outstandingly talented and has enormous potential which is not reached by the person to the full extent.
+The coaching process is based on the preconditions of human development and self-development.
+Intrinsically, every person is outstandingly talented and has enormous potential, which is not reached by the person to the full extent.
 Potentially, every subject contains answers to nearly all questions as well as possible solutions for evolving problems.
-Coach does not offer out-of-the-box advice or recommendations but helps a manager to find his solutions to the most relevant issues.
+Coach does not offer out-of-the-box advice or recommendation but helps a manager to find his solutions for the most relevant issues.

-Interactive communication, polylogue, and discussion are the basic concepts of leadership coaching as a technology.
+Interactive communication, polylogue and discussion are the basic concepts of leadership coaching as a technology.
 The direct, perceptible and immediate result becomes an advantage of coaching in the process of improvement of emotional quotient (EQ).
-It is qualified as an intermediate result; however, it is essential for the training of specialists since it creates the motivational basis required for further professional and personal development.
+It is qualified as an intermediate result; however, it is crucial for training of specialists since it creates the motivational basis required for further professional and personal development.

 Special requirements are imposed on the coach in the coaching process:

 - objectivation of issues dealt with during the process of interaction with a trainee;

 - establishment of trust-based and partnership (equitable) relations which enable to remove barriers in the course of interaction and to facilitate the process of solving of problems which face a future specialist;